nyakaz73/spring-native/README.md

 Spring Native provides support for compiling Spring application to Native executables using GraalVM native image compiler.

 ## Get Started
+To get started you can clone the code repository [here](https://github.com/nyakaz73/spring-native) the repo has a basic spring Webflux API with a single endpoint.

+If you want to learn more about Spring webflux you can check out my youtube course [here](https://youtu.be/PecY7og5KyI)

-To get started make sure you have Docker and GraalVM installed in your dev machine.
+Also make sure you have Docker and GraalVM installed in your dev machine.

 There are two basic ways to build a Spring Boot native application:
  * 1. You can use [Spring Boot Buildpack](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/#getting-started-buildpacks)  support to generate a lightweight container containing a native excutable